-Concurrent enrollment in MUS 116 is required First aural skills course for all music majors in the four-semester sequence.
-This course is also known as an applied music theory course, in which students apply what they learn in music theory to ear training singing and writing.
+Prerequisite: MUS 107 and/or permission of instructor.
+Concurrent enrollment in MUS 116 is required First aural skills course for all music majors in the singing and writing.
 The first portion contains different kinds of singing exercises that help students improve their proficiency in tonal retention, visual recognition and tonal reference, and vertical perception.
 The drills include tonicization patterns, intervals, tonal indexing, memorized melodies, dyadic progression and harmonic progression.
 Techniques of sight-singing will also be taught.
 The second part addresses on the speedwriting of memorized melodies and the dictation of interval, rhythm, melody and harmony.
 F.SD. on demand